nordic-rse/nordic-rse.github.io/content/events/2024-in-person-conference/_index.md

   does not fit any of the previous points?
 We are looking forward to hearing about it!

-The open session will include on day contributions, topics that arise during the conference.
+The open (or 'unconference') session will include on day contributions, topics that arise during the conference.

 And of course we will all follow a [Code of Conduct](https://nordic-rse.org/about/code-of-conduct/).